GTIF-Austria/public-narratives/austrian-air-source-heating-potential.md

 | New Building (well insulated)  | 8,000 – 12,000                     | 6 – 8                       | 1,300 – 1,600           |
 | Low energy / Passive House     | 4,000 – 6,000                      | 3 – 5                       | 1,000 – 1,500           |

-The Annual Performance Factor (JAZ) is modelled under varying conditions, including building characteristics and fluctuations in ambient air temperature, with a spatial resolution of 100m x 100m.
-Given that the heat demand data does not differentiate between distinct building types, a global estimate of 1,500 hours per year is applied uniformly across all buildings, as specified in Table 1
+The seasonal performance factors are modelled at a spatial resolution of 100 m × 100 m under varying boundary conditions (building characteristics, evolution of outdoor air temperatures).
+Since the heat demand data do not allow differentiation by building type (e.g., single-family homes, office buildings), a uniform value of 1,500 full-load hours per year is assumed for all buildings, in accordance with Table 66.
+Potential changes in full-load hours resulting from technological or regulatory developments, as well as from the integration of thermal storage systems, are not considered in this analysis.

 ## Results

-The following evaluations of the potential for air heat are based on the Transition Heat Demand Scenario, as outlined in the Austrian Heat Map.
-As previously noted, this scenario applies to technologies predominantly utilized in decentralized settings.
-It presents an ambitious pathway toward decarbonizing the heating sector, particularly through a substantial reduction in space heating demand, achieved via extensive thermal renovation measures and the modernization of the building stock.
+The following analyses of ambient air heat potential are based on the Transition heat demand scenario of the Austrian Heat Map.
+As noted earlier, this scenario is used for technologies that are predominantly deployed in decentralized applications.
+It represents an ambitious decarbonization pathway for the heating sector and, in particular, assumes a substantial reduction in space heating demand due to comprehensive thermal refurbishment measures and modernization of the building stock.

-The concomitant reduction in heat demand densities directly influences the expansion of potential district heating areas.
-Consequently, the focus of future heat supply increasingly shifts toward decentralized applications, where air-to-water heat pumps are expected to play a central role—especially in the single-family home sector and among existing buildings with reduced supply temperatures.
+The associated decline in heat demand density has a direct impact on the spatial extent of prospective district heating areas.
+Consequently, the focus of future heat supply increasingly shifts toward decentralized solutions, in which air-to-water heat pumps can assume a central role—especially in single-family homes and in the existing building stock with reduced supply temperature requirements.

-The results thus offer a realistic representation of the technically and practically viable air heat potentials, considering stricter efficiency standards and the broader context of an ambitious national heating transition.
-In this context, heat potential is defined as the thermal energy supplied to the heat pump from the surrounding environment.
+The results thus provide a realistic depiction of the technically and practically achievable ambient air heat potentials under tightened efficiency requirements and within the context of an ambitious national heat-transition strategy.
+In this context, heat potential refers to the amount of thermal energy that is extracted from the ambient air and supplied to the heat pump.

 ### National-Level